Quantum homomorphic encryption for circuits of low $T$-gate complexity: Introduction

 Our schemes use the existence of classical FHE, although at the expense of a slightly more complicated exposition, a classical scheme that is homomorphic only for linear circuits would actually suffice.
 We see the relationship between our schemes and classical FHE as a strength of our result, via the following interpretation: classical FHE is sufficient to enable QHE for a large family of circuits, and perhaps by taking greater advantage of the \emph{fully} homomorphic property of the classical scheme in some as yet unknown way, our ideas might be extended to larger classes of quantum circuits.
 With this in mind, and for ease of exposition, we use a classical fully homomorphic encryption scheme for all of our quantum homomorphic encryption schemes.

-An additional contribution of ours is conceptual: in the context of quantum circuits, it had been known for some time now that the non-Clifford part of a quantum computation is the ``difficult'' one (this phenomena appears, \emph{e.g.}~in the context of quantum simulations~\cite{Got98}, fault-tolerant quantum computation~\cite{BK05} and quantum secure function evaluation~\cite{DNS10, DNS12, QMPC}).
+\iftoggle{crypto}{}{ An additional contribution of ours is conceptual: in the context of quantum circuits, it had been known for some time now that the non-Clifford part of a quantum computation is the ``difficult'' one (this phenomena appears, \emph{e.g.}~in the context of quantum simulations~\cite{Got98}, fault-tolerant quantum computation~\cite{BK05} and quantum secure function evaluation~\cite{DNS10, DNS12, QMPC}).
 This has motivated a series of theoretical work seeking to optimize quantum circuits in terms of their $\tgate$-gate complexity~\cite{Sel13, KMM13}.
 In particular, Amy, Maslov, Mosca, and Roetteler~\cite{AMMR13} recently proposed $\tgate$-depth as a cost function, the idea being to count the number of $\tgate$-layers in a quantum circuit and optimize over this parameter.
-Our contribution adds to this understanding, showing that, in the context of quantum homomorphic encryption, the main challenge is to evaluate non-Clifford gates, the bottleneck being, more precisely, the \emph{depth} of the $\tgate$-gate part of the circuit.
+Our contribution adds to this understanding, showing that, in the context of quantum homomorphic encryption, the main challenge is to evaluate non-Clifford gates, the bottleneck being, more precisely, the \emph{depth} of the $\tgate$-gate part of the circuit. }

-\paragraph{Organization} Some preliminaries and notation are given in Section~\ref{sec:Prelim}.
-We give formal definitions of quantum homomorphic encryption and related concepts, including security definitions, in Section~\ref{sec:QFHE-Defs}; this allows us to formally state our results in Section~\ref{sec:main-contributions}.
-Section~\ref{sec:scheme-Clifford} contains a basic quantum homomorphic encryption scheme,~$\CL$, for Clifford circuits that is used as a basis for $\EPR$, the entanglement-based quantum homomorphic encryption scheme (Section~\ref{sec:scheme-EPR}), and for $\AUX$, the auxiliary-qubit based quantum homomorphic encryption scheme (Section~\ref{sec:scheme-AUX}).
+\iftoggle{crypto}{}{ \paragraph{Organization}} Some preliminaries and notation are given in Sec.~\ref{sec:Prelim}.
+We give formal definitions of quantum homomorphic encryption and related concepts, including security definitions, in Sec.~\ref{sec:QFHE-Defs}; this allows us to formally state our results in Sec.~\ref{sec:main-contributions}.
+Sec.~\ref{sec:scheme-Clifford} contains a basic quantum homomorphic encryption scheme,~$\CL$, for Clifford circuits that is used as a basis for $\EPR$\iftoggle{crypto}{}{, the entanglement-based quantum homomorphic encryption scheme} (Sec.~\ref{sec:scheme-EPR}), and \iftoggle{crypto}{}{for }$\AUX$\iftoggle{crypto}{ }{, the auxiliary-qubit based quantum homomorphic encryption scheme }(Sec.~\ref{sec:scheme-AUX}). \iftoggle{crypto}{Further details, including proofs of our main theorems, can be found in the full version \cite{BJ15}.}{}